Major London college criticised over ‘excessively high’ grading

 However, no regulatory decisions would be taken yet, Ms Arnold continued.
 “Before taking any regulatory decisions, the OfS will look closely at the assessment team’s findings and consider the next steps in the investigation, which may include considering whether any regulatory action is appropriate.”

-In a statement, Selva Pankaj, RTC Education’s director, said the college was “confident that the many of the concerns they have raised have been addressed” nearly two years after the OfS inspection in November 2022.
+In a statement, Selva Pankaj, RTC Education’s director, said the college was “confident that many of the concerns they have raised have been addressed” nearly two years after the OfS inspection in November 2022.

 “We were already making improvements when OfS visited and implemented an additional action and monitoring plan in response to the draft report we received from OfS,” said Dr Pankaj, who insisted that “delivering continuous improvement to education for our students is our priority”.

 “Since the OfS’ visits, we have improved our student-staff ratios to better meet the needs of both our students and our partners.
 We are pleased that this year’s National Student Survey found that 93 per cent of our students were satisfied with the quality of teaching.
-We are proud that we scored higher than the national average in five of the areas covered by the survey: teaching quality, learning opportunities, assessment and feedback, organisation and management, and mental wellbeing support services,” he said.
+We are proud that we scored higher than the national average in five of the areas covered by the survey: teaching quality, learning opportunities, assessment and feedback, organisation and management, and mental well-being support services,” he said.

 jack.grove@timeshighereducation.com